HackMelbourne/Hackiethon2024Frontend/README.md

-Visualizing your code
+###Visualizing your code
-Ensure that player.py and player2.py has the correct code Run GameManager.py
+Ensure that bot codes work
+Set PATH1 and PATH2 in GameManager.py to the filenames of your bots (excluding .py) Run GameManager.py

-There should be a json file outputted
+There should be json files outputted into "Hackiethon2024Backend/jsonfiles"

-Move the json files to “Hackethon_FrontEnd_Data/Json_Files” Run the hackethon_frontend
+Move the json files to:
+Windows: “Hackieton Windows/Hackethon_FrontEnd/Resources/Data/StreamingAssets/Round_1”
+Mac (Silicon/Intel): "Hackiethon Mac Intel/Hackethon_FrontEnd/Resources/Data/StreamingAssets/Round_1"

+Ensure that this is done before running the front end
+#Running the hackethon_frontend:

+For Mac users, ensure that the project has been built first using Xcode Mac Intel: "Hackiethon Mac Intel/Hackiethon Mac Intel.xcodeproj" Mac Silicon: "Hackiethon Mac Sillicon/Hackiethon Mac Sillicon.xcodeproj"

+For windows users, run "Hackieton Windows/Hackethon_FrontEnd.exe"

+Use alt-tab and close the window to stop running the executable